uwescience/shablona/README.md

     from .shablona import *

-In the module code, we follow the convention that a function is defined in lines that precede the lines that use that function.
+In the module code, we follow the convention that all functions are either imported from other places, or are defined in lines that precede the lines that use that function.
 This helps readability of the code, because you know that if you see some name, the definition of that name will appear earlier in the file, either as a function/variable definition, or as an import from some other module or package.

 In the case of the shablona module, the main classes defined at the bottom of the file make use of some of the functions defined in preceding lines.